Alyssa Powell-Ascura

 • Occasional optional social mixers and excursions to local cultural events with other resident artists.

 • Occasional optional guided introductions to the heritage buildings, indigenous garden/arboretum, permanent collection of artworks, and the heritage textile collection.
+Please ask for these if you are interested, or if you have specific curiosities.

 Rimbun Dahan does NOT provide:

 • Art materials or funding for art materials or artistic collaborators.
+We will provide trips to nearby art material stores.

 • Transfers between KL International Airport and Rimbun Dahan.
+This costs MYR85 per trip, so please budget this.

 • Any other local transport costs.